 - Competitors.
 This is how you can see what your competitors are up to and compare your performance against theirs.
 You can also view the customer sentiment around their brand.
 You can even jump in and answer questions geared toward them when it’s appropriate.

 - Executives.
 Is the CEO of your company a public-facing figure?
 If so, it’s wise to track mentions of their name with your social listening tool.
 That way, you can see if your CEO’s actions on social media might attract attention or if a notable publication mentions them.

 - Campaigns.
 You can utilize social listening to track how your campaigns are being received on social media.
 Track hashtags and slogans related to your campaign to see what’s working and what’s not.

 - Industry Keywords.
-Track the words related to the product or business that you sell.
+Track the keywords related to the product or service that you sell.
 Narrow down to location and language and start the social selling process as quickly as possible.

-Act on the insight you learn.
+Act on the insight you learn from your data.
 Social listening opens the door to a wealth of knowledge, but it’s up to you and your team to act on it.
-You should be taking that customer feedback back to your executives regularly to make necessary changes and data-driven decisions for your business.
+You should be taking that customer feedback back to your executives regularly.
+That way, you can make necessary changes and data-driven decisions for your business.

 Davis said, “Since we started utilizing social listening, every marketing decision we make has been powered by Reputation’s social listening platform.”